Last Updated on November 27, 2021 by Julia Wilson

 Allowable outcrosses include domestic shorthair or long hair cats which don’t belong to a breed or munchkin variants.

-The munchkin is an energetic, playful and outgoing breed who maintains his or her kitten-like personality well into adulthood.
+The Munchkin is an energetic, playful and outgoing breed who maintains his or her kitten-like personality well into adulthood.
 Their intelligence means they are easy to train to play fetch or walk with a harness.
-Munchkins love company and get along well with adults, children and other family pets.
+Munchkins love company and get along well with children, dogs and other cats.
+Their short-legged stature does not hamper the Munchkin, and they can run and play alongside their long-legged counterparts.

-Despite their short stature, the munchkin will zoom around the house and can jump, although not as high as a cat with normal length legs.
+Despite their short stature, the Munchkin cat will zoom around the house and can jump, although not as high as a cat with normal length legs.
+Munchkins have earned the nickname magpie cats due to their love of shiny objects which they love to hide away.

 All cats require an annual veterinary visit to check to ensure they are in good health.
 Vaccinations may be every 1-3 years depending on local laws, risk factors and the veterinarian’s recommendations.

-Purebred cats should only be purchased from a registered breeder.
-Do your homework and research before choosing a breeder.
+Purebred kittens should only be purchased from a registered breeder.
+Do your homework and research before choosing a Munchkin kitten.
 Where possible, visit cat shows and ask for recommendations.

 Ideally, you should be able to visit the cattery and meet the cats, unless you are purchasing a cat from interstate.